railsuser2014/openobject-doc-book-en/source/features/point_of_sales.rst

 ---------------------

 * Integrated with stocks and accounting to avoid double entries
-* Integrated with sales so that people that purchase can cary on pos
+* Integrated with sales management
 * Fully customizable

 Links: